IbrahimElshafey/LocalResumableFunction/_Documents/Documentation_Plan.md

 # Prepare how to use?
+* Start using the library smaple update
-* Update readme
+* Configuration
-* UI Docs
+* Resumable Functions UI
+* How to test your resumable functions?
 * Distributed Services and Resumable Function
-* Update sample to be more complex
-* Repo Samples Update
-* How to test your resumable functions?
+* Database Cleaning Job